designxsteph/StephHays/input/archive/blog-designing-the-kbupdate-dashboard-components-with-powershell-universal.md

 <h2 class="mt-4">Final thoughts</h2>

-Overall I had a great time working on this project and definitely learned more about PowerShell.
+Overall, I had a great time working on this project and definitely learned more about PowerShell.
 It was a nice break away from my normal go-to technologies, and working with Chrissy has been fun!

 <p class="lead mb-0">Things to note:</p>